Brenda Leigh Johnson: Los Angeles, California

-Brenda's friend (and former lover) Assistant Chief Will Pope was responsible for her coming to the LAPD and is again her boss.
-His motivation in wanting her for the job was that the squad failed to provide cases the prosecutors could win.
+Brenda's friend (and former lover) Assistant Chief Will Pope is responsible for her coming to the LAPD and is again her boss.
+His motivation in wanting her for the job is that the squad fail to provide cases the prosecutors could win.

 During her first case, Brenda is told that she will not be able to obtain DNA results from the LAPD for many weeks, so she contacts associates at the FBI.
 Fritz notices that the results are for Brenda and personally delivers them.
 Brenda and Fritz later become involved and eventually marry.